W427697/Discord-/README.md

 [![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@main/badge/badge-storybook.svg)](link to site)
 ```

-If you're looking for material to use in your presentation about storybook, like logo's video material and the colors we use etc, you can find all of that at our [brand repo](https://github.com/storybookjs/brand).
+If you're looking for material to use in your presentation about storybook, like logos, video material, and the colors we use etc, you can find all of that at our [brand repo](https://github.com/storybookjs/brand).

 ## Community